 The Baby Blues is not PPD.
 Experts estimate about 80% of new mothers experience weepiness, moodiness, irritability and fatigue during the first 2 weeks after giving birth.
 The Baby Blues are a normal adjustment period and can usually resolve without any medical assistance.

-Q: When do I need to seek help?
+Q: When should I seek help?

-- You should seek help by a licensed clinician who specializes in postpartum care when:
+You should seek help by a licensed clinician who specializes in postpartum care when:

-*Symptoms last longer than 2-3 weeks after childbirth.
+- Symptoms last longer than 2-3 weeks after childbirth.

-*You experience symptoms anytime during your first year postpartum that concern you.
+- You experience symptoms anytime during your first year postpartum that concern you.